Last revised: November 10, 2018

 - Proper 12B: living into Abundance thinking in the face of the dominance of Scarcity thinking (John 6:1-15).

 - Proper 13B: salvation as much more than ‘going to heaven when we die’ — retranslating our experience of “eternal life” (John 6:24-35).

 - Proper 15B: transforming the old sacrifice into the new sacrifice, that is, self-sacrifice — beginning to subvert all sacrificial thinking, which is the thinking behind tribalism.
 This includes atonement theology about the cross which sees it in terms of sacrifice: a wrathful, punishing God who would exact death for all sinners except for Jesus stepping in to take the punishment.

 - Proper 16B: We battle the powers of sacrifice nonviolently, because our enemies are not of flesh and blood (Eph.
 6) — leading to Gandhi and his pioneering of mass movements of nonviolent resistance to the Powers.

-This week we examine the powers as the rule of law — referenced in various ways in all three readings.
+This 6th week of the series we examine the powers as the rule of law — referenced in various ways in all three readings.
 Jesus fulfills the law as love.
 Human beings remain stuck in a rule of law that fuels tribalism.
 This element of a New Reformation leads into questioning some basics of our modern rule of law, especially relating to economics: Do we properly treat market capitalism as a human tradition and not some semi-divine law?
 Do we sometimes treat the “free market” as a god-given law?
-Do our market rules favor the poor, the most vulnerable, or the wealthy?
+Do our market rules favor the poor and most vulnerable, or the wealthy?
 How will our nation be judged in the judgment of the nations?
 See Proper 17B Sermon Notes (2018).

 Deuteronomy 4:1-2, 6-8